rpusec/XmlReadableConsoleLog/README.md

 ```

-The output for the above custom settings will look like:
+The output for the above example will look like:

 ![custom settings](imgs/xml_readable_custom.png)